antonio24073/vagrant-sshfs-boilerplate/README.md

 # Vagrant and SSHFS Boilerplate

-This is a VMs auto-generator with vagrant and libvirt.
+This is a boilerplate project for the vagrant (VMs generator) with and libvirt.

 You can configure it to work with virtualbox in your fork.

 You can specify multiple VMs at the same time.

 Dependencies:
 - vagrant
 - libvirt
-- virt-manager
+- virt-manager (if you want to view the VMs)
 - fuse-sshfs (if you want to sync folders)

 Search for installation in the internet.